Alleged ISIS supporter and woman accused of planning terror attack arrested

 A man who allegedly planned to attack a synagogue on behalf of ISIS and a woman accused of planning a terror attack were arrested in separate cases in northeast Ohio, officials said on Monday.

-Damon Joseph, a 21-year-old from Holland, Ohio, was arrested Friday evening after he took possession of two AR-15 rifles, officials said.
+Damon Joseph, 21, from Holland, Ohio, was arrested Friday evening after he took possession of two AR-15 rifles, officials said.
 He was charged with one count of attempting to provide material support to ISIS.

 “This man spent months planning a violent terrorist attack on behalf of ISIS here in the United States, and eventually targeted a Jewish synagogue in the Toledo area,” said U.S. Attorney Justin Herdman of the Northern District of Ohio in a press release.
 “The charges describe a calculated man fueled by an ideology of hatred and intent on killing innocent people.”